lynaghk/json-tagged-literals/README.md

 res.constructor == Order //=> true
 res.placed_on.getFullYear() == 2013 //=> true
 ```

+Note here that the tagged literal value `#order` was serialized as a JSON object its body, not just a string.
+There's no need to compact several values together in a string and try to regex them back out---Sliced Bananas is built on top of JSON, so you should use whatever data shapes it provides (ordered or associative collections, scalars) to serialize your values, using Sliced Bananas to lift them into application domain objects.

 By default, an error is thrown when an unknown tag is encountered, but that behavior can be changed by providing a default reader function: